“It is a truth universally acknowledged, that a single man in possession of a good fortune must be in want of a wife.”

 I took up my straw and stared at the ice bobbing at the top of my drink reflectively.
 “So do I.”

 An entire estate was rented for tonight, it was an old building owned by a wealthy family over a hundred years ago.
 It had been refurbished and was now used as a renting space for large parties or weddings.
 From the outside you could see the flashing lights of the city, that peculiar scent of piss and smoke from car exhaust pipes.
 I stood at the opening of a staircase, just climbing out of a subway that I had sat upon for the last twenty minutes.
 People stopped and stared, curiously looking over their shoulder whenever they climbed over the top of the staircase and passed me by.
-I stood out long a sore thumb, even though my long black cloak with a hood disguised most of my regency inspired outfit.
+I stood out like a sore thumb, even though my long black cloak with a hood disguised most of my regency inspired outfit.

 I stood there in the cold, looking at the long black gate that was half open before me.
 Flickering lamps decorated the lawn, glowing with a cool white colour over the cobbled path that led to the front doors of the large estate.
 A long white banner posted over the front lawn took me away from the moment, reminding me that none of this was real, only a stage- a vision of a world that fascinated me for as long as I can remember.